robocorp/example-ie-mode-edge/README.md

 ## Requirements

-This was tested on Windows 10 and 11 by running the tasks below.
+This was tested mainly on Windows 10 and 11 by running the tasks below.
 On the system, the latest Microsoft Edge (Chromium based browser) was installed and also Internet Explorer 11 was enabled in Windows Features.
+We also have proofs that basic web apps can be automated on a Windows Server 2019, even by running a Worker agent/service through Control Room.

 Please read more about the prerequisites and how to enable IE mode for Edge below:
 - [What is Internet Explorer (IE) mode?](https://learn.microsoft.com/en-us/deployedge/edge-ie-mode)